agude/agude.github.io/_posts/2018-11-03-switrs_daylight_saving_time_end_accidents.md

 We all hate the change to [daylight saving time][dst] (DST) in the spring; it makes us tired, grumpy, but worst of all it [causes us to crash our cars at a higher rate][dst_article]!
-The end of DST is not as universally reviled, probably because we get back the hour of sleep we lost earlier in the year, but [Varughese & Allen][varughese] found that there was still a "significant increase in number of crashes on the Sunday of the fall shift from DST".[^1]
+The end of DST is not as universally reviled, probably because we get back the hour of sleep we lost earlier in the year, but [Varughese & Allen][varughese] found that there was still a "significant increase in number of crashes on the Sunday of the fall shift from DST".[^varughese_cite]

+[^varughese_cite]: Varughese, J. and Allen, R., _Fatal accidents following changes in daylight savings time: the American experience_, Sleep Medicine, Volume 2, Issue 1, p.
+31 - 36, doi: [https://doi.org/10.1016/S1389-9457(00)00032-0][varughese]

 [dst]: https://en.wikipedia.org/wiki/Daylight_saving_time
 [dst_article]: {% post_url 2017-03-20-switrs_daylight_saving_time_accidents %}